 What is Paul Manafort net worth?

-Paul Manafort is an American lobbyist and political consultant who has a net worth of $10 million.
-He is best known for being the one-time campaign manager for Donald Trump.
-At his peak, his net worth topped $70 million according to Federal prosecutors.
+According to Federal prosecutors, at his peak, Paul Manafort's net worth topped $70 million.
 He would eventually forfeit more than $22 million in assets to the Federal government.
 He was sentenced to prison on charges of tax and bank fraud.
 He was imprisoned from June 2018 until May 2020.
 He was released after being pardoned by Donald Trump.

 On October 30, 2017 Paul Manafort turned himself into the FBI to face a series of charges.
 He was indicted on charges of money laundering.
 Authorities claimed that Manafort laundered $18 million through shell companies that paid for a lavish lifestyle of luxury cars, homes and vacations.
 The charges carried a potential 20 year prison term.
 In total, he faced 12 charges including being an unregistered foreign agent, not paying taxes and lying on federal disclosure forms.
 He was ultimately sentenced to more than 70 months in prison.
 He was in jail from June 2018 to May 2020.
 He was released after being pardoned by Donald Trump.